mimisasouvanh/demonstration/Data_visualizations_Final.md

 *   Use sans-serif typefaces with large counters.

 The following examples show serif and sans-serif typefaces used in chart titles.
 Notice how the scale contrast and effective use of white space create a strong visual hierarchy.

+### Axis labels

+Make your axis labels dark enough to read clearly, with adequate contrast ratios between the text and background colors.
+Make sure that they are not so dark that they compete with data ink.

+Light grays are most effective for axis labels.
+If you’re using Fabric, see the [Neutral Colors palette](http://odux/fabric/?page=features).

+### Data ink

+The pixels that represent the actual data in a chart are referred to as data ink.
+This should be the central focus of the visualization.
+Avoid the use of drop shadows, heavy outlines, or unnecessary design elements that distort or compete with the data.
+Use gradients only when data values are tied to color values.
+Avoid three-dimensional charts unless a measurable, objective value is bound to a third dimension.